STARRY-S/STARRY-S/scripts/qemu/README.md

+## KVM instances on GCP

+Use [gcp-create-nested.sh](./gcp-create-nested.sh) to launch KVM instance on GCP.

+Edit the `--source-instance-template` if needed.

-# Ubuntu 20.04 libvirt KVM
+## Ubuntu 20.04 libvirt KVM

 Run following script to install `virt-manager` and setup 3 ubuntu KVM instances.